-The typical requirements for a business line of credit mandate that you are in business for a minimum of six months.
-Lenders also want to see that you will be able to repay your loan, so they’ll usually require a minimum annual revenue of $25,000.
+Typically, lenders require that you be in business for a minimum of six months before applying for a business line of credit.
+Lenders also want to see that you will be able to repay your loan, so they’ll usually require a minimum annual revenue of $25,000 or more, depending on the lender.
 The credit score requirements for a business line of credit vary based on your lender, but generally, it’s recommended that you have good credit before applying.

 How is a business line of credit different from a business loan?

 A business line of credit is a type of revolving credit; a business can withdraw funds whenever the need arises, as long as the credit limit isn’t exceeded.
 Interest then accumulates on the funds that are drawn, usually at a variable rate.
 For these reasons, a business line of credit can be useful for small-business owners looking to cover short-term needs.

 In contrast, a small-business loan is a lump sum of money given with a fixed interest rate and paid back through fixed monthly payments.
 Loan payments start immediately, whether a business uses the money right away or not.
 Borrowing limits are often lower on a line of credit than on a business loan, typically ranging from $10,000 to $100,000.
 However, some lenders offer secured lines of credit, which offer higher limits of up to $3 million.
 Secured lines of credit require that you provide collateral.